gboehl/DIMESampler.jl/README.rst

 Tutorial
 --------

-Define a challenging example distribution **with three separate modes**:
+Define a challenging example distribution **with three separate modes** (the distribution from the figure above):

 .. code-block:: julia